hmueller01/pubsubclient3/tests/README.md

     $ make

 This will create a set of executables in `./bin/`.
 Run each of these executables to test the corresponding functionality.

+    $ make test

 *Note:* the `connect_spec` and `keepalive_spec` tests involve testing keepalive timers so naturally take a few minutes to run through.

 ## Arduino tests

 *Note:* INO Tool doesn't currently play nicely with Arduino 1.5.
 This has broken this test suite.

 Without a suitable arduino plugged in, the test suite will only check the example sketches compile cleanly against the library.